WxBDM/PyNimbus/README.md

 ## Version Log

 v0.1.0 - Released 10/14/19
 1. PyNimbus geometries have been built.
 PyNimbus geometries are the building block to be able to structure and organize lat/lon pairs for easy access.

-1. `get_nhc_past_cyclone` is now here!
-Check out the tutorial in the PyNimbus documentation to see more about how you can use Cartopy to plot National Hurricane Center outlooks with a few lines of code!

-2. PyNimbus Geometries!
-In essence, you can think of these as an encapsulation (and implementation) of Shapely geometries.
-These geometries are the foundation of all polygons, lines, and points used within PyNimbus.
-All geometries consist of other geometries down to a point (lat/lon pair).
-This is going to be needed going into the future.
+2. `get_nhc_past_cyclone_` has been implemented.
+See the tutorial for usage